aghogwarts/PSUC_Lab/README.md

 # PSUC
-C Program sodes for the PSUC course
+C Program codes for the PSUC course